R4Z0R-1111/R4Z0R-PORTSCAN/README.md

 # R4Z0R-PORTSCAN
-Portscanning Tool for Windows, you can check the Ports you want and get there current Status!
+A port scanning tool for Windows, you can scan a certain number of ports, and you get their current status printed as a table in the console.